mathaou/termdbms/README.md

 	[WASD] to move around cells
 	[ENTER] to select selected cell for full screen view [UP/K and DOWN/J] to navigate schemas
+    [LEFT/H and RIGHT/L] to navigate columns if there are more than the screen allows.
+        Also to control the cursor of the text editor in edit mode.
-    [LEFT/H and RIGHT/L] to navigate columns if there are more than the screen allows [M(scroll up) and N(scroll down)] to scroll manually [Q or CTRL+C] to quit program
+    [M(scroll up) and N(scroll down)] to scroll manually [Q or CTRL+C] to quit program
     [B] to toggle borders!
     [C] to expand column
     [P] in selection mode to write cell to file
-	[ESC] to exit full screen view
+	[ESC] to exit full screen view, or to enter edit mode
 ###### EDIT MODE (cosmetic until serialization is working)
-    When a cell is selected, press [:] to enter edit mode The text field in the header will be populated with the selected cells text.
+    [ESC] to enter edit mode with no pre-loaded text input from selection When a cell is selected, press [:] to enter edit mode with selection pre-loaded The text field in the header will be populated with the selected cells text.
 Modifications can be made freely.
-    [ESC] to clear text field
+    [ESC] to clear text field in edit mode
     [ENTER] to save text.
 Anything besides one of the reserved strings below will overwrite the current cell.
     [R] to redo actions, if applicable.
     [U] to undo actions, if applicable.